 The Repulse Bay Tower was rebuilt on the site of the Repulse Bay Hotel.
 Now, it's a building for residence.
 In its front is the Shopping Plaza.
 In it, many restaurants and shops can be found.

 Additionally, you may go to the Deep Water Bay, Middle Bay or South Bay, if time is not so pressing.
 They are all prefect bathing beaches, not far from the Repilse Bay.

-You can take the subway to get off at Central Station first and then go out of the station to the Exchange Plaza through the Exit A. At the Exchange Square, there are buses running there, including Buses No.6, 6A, 6X and 260.
-The bus ticket costs around HK$7.9.
+You can take the Island Line or Tsuen Wan Line to Central Station first and then go out of the station to the Exchange Plaza through the Exit A. There are buses running at the Exchange Square, including Buses No.6, 6A, 6X, 66 and 260.
 As the bus driver doesn't give you change, you'd better prepare some small money before getting on the bus.